OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:16:24] It could be that the whole concept of plan and planning is becoming obsolete.
 And what is the sort of say replacing paradigm of that old way of thinking?

-[00:16:41] So two things on that one is that just last night I saw I've been story threading.
-Um, I've been prototyping story threading for unfinished 21, which is happening right now this week.
+[00:16:41] So two things on that one is that just last night I saw I've been [[StoryThreading]].
+Um, I've been prototyping StoryThreading for [[Unfinished 21]], which is happening right now this week.

 [00:16:53] Uh, virtual conference in Romania and last after yesterday, is